 2nd Jewish Climate Change Conference: The Time is Short, the Task is Great

-This half-day conference brings the Jewish community together to explore surmounting challenges and mobilizing communities to act.
+This half-day conference brought the Jewish community together to explore surmounting challenges and mobilizing communities to act.
 Learn actions for individuals and congregations to take on the path forward in the coming years.
 Build connections.
 Learn from and with experts and leaders.
 Themes include: Sustainable Synagogues, Systemic Change Advocacy, Spirituality and Psychology, Food and Ecosystems, The Arts, Food Making, and Path for the Next 12 Years.
-A plenary session on "How Do We Engage Our Congregations in Climate Action?" will equip us to move forward.
+A plenary session on "How Do We Engage Our Congregations in Climate Action?" equipped us to move forward.